Solar electricity for your home

 It is important to review the financial implications before deciding to install a solar electric system.
 The ultimate out-of-pocket cost will depend on whether you purchase the system outright, obtain a loan, or lease the system.
 Examine all of your options in order to choose the financing method that best fits with your lifestyle.

-The SRP Residential Solar Electric Process Checklist will walk you through the steps you will need to follow in order to qualify for an SRP incentive.
+The SRP Residential Solar Electric Process Checklist will walk you through the steps you will need to follow to interconnect your solar electric system safely to SRP's electric grid.

-Please be sure to review the program requirements.
-The process typically takes three to four months from SRP's receipt of the completed application package until the incentive is issued, but can vary based on project specifics.
+Please be sure to review the program requirements .
+The process typically takes two to three months from SRP's receipt of the completed application package until your solar system is commissioned (turned on), but can vary based on project specifics.

 Frequently asked questions